unconed/NeverSeenTheSky/README.md

 Aurora - Volumetric rendering
 ---

-The 2D fluid density and charm is turned into a 2.5D effect by raytracing through a volume.
+The 2D fluid density and charm is turned into a 2.5D effect by raytracing through a box volume.
 But first, the 256x256 field is upscaled to 512x512 and shimmering noise is added to make it more aurora-like.
-To look good, this would require about 32 raytracing steps per pixel, which is too much.
-So instead, the field is first radially blurred relative to where the camera (above or below).
+At this resolution, to look good, this would require about
+32 raytracing steps per pixel, which is too much.
+So instead, the field is first radially blurred relative to where the camera is (right above or below).
 This smears out the individual stacked layers exactly in the direction perspective would, and gives a smooth result with only 6 raytracing steps.

 The aurora has two primary colors at any given time, and the 'charm' value is used to interpolate between them (0..1)